cosmo-workspace/cosmo/docs/README.md

 We recommend that you build your own Development Container Image based on these official Docker images.
 (with your programming language, language server, and necessary packages, development tools, and extensions)

-## Similler SaaS or Self-hosted WebIDE platform products
+## Similar SaaS or Self-hosted WebIDE platform products

-COSMO is not WebIDE but Self-hosted WebIDE management platform.
+COSMO is not WebIDE but **Self-hosted WebIDE management platform**.
 It is targeting a team development for multiple workspaces for each team members.

 | Name | SaaS | Self-hosted | Subscription (including free plan) | Team management | Description |